Arun-ez/Tic-Tac-Toe/README.md

 ## Tic Tac Toe

 Tic Tac Toe is a very famous two players game, where both the players alternatively give a move either "X" or "O".
-If all the cells in a row or in a column or any of digonal are same the symbol present there will be treated as winner.
+If all the cells in a row or in a column or any of diagonal are same the symbol present there will be treated as winner.
 If there is no winner then it is a Tie.

 #Tech Stacks used